On BBW parabolics for simple classical Lie superalgebras: Introduction

 The aforementioned theorem has been a conjecture that was first introduced in \cite{BKN1}.
 In that paper, the equality of the varieties in Theorem~\ref{T:isosupports} was shown to hold on the complement of the discriminant locus (i.e., an open dense set).
 This provided strong evidence for the validity of the conjecture.
-Later, Lehrer, Nakano and Zhang \cite{LNZ} proved the conjecture for the general linear Lie superalgebra and more generally Type I classical simple Lie superalgebra via a cohomological embedding theorem.
+Later, Lehrer, Nakano and Zhang \cite{LNZ} proved the conjecture for the general linear Lie superalgebra and more generally type I classical simple Lie superalgebra via a cohomological embedding theorem.

 Kac and Wakimoto defined a combinatorial invariant called the atypicality of a weight $\lambda$ when ${\mathfrak g}$ is a basic classical simple Lie superalgebra.
-The support varieties in Theorem~\ref{T:isosupports} play a prominent role in the theory because they provide a geometric interpretation to this combinatorial invariant.
-It is conjectured that for the basic simple Lie superalgebras, the dimensions of the support variety ${\mathcal V}_{(\g,\g_{\0})}(L(\lambda))$ equals the atypicality of the finite dimensional irreducible representation $L(\lambda)$.
+The support varieties in Theorem~\ref{T:isosupports} play a prominent role in the theory because they provide a geometric interpretation of this combinatorial invariant.
+It is conjectured that for the basic simple Lie superalgebras, the dimension of the support variety ${\mathcal V}_{(\g,\g_{\0})}(L(\lambda))$ equals the atypicality of the finite-dimensional irreducible representation $L(\lambda)$.
 This has been verified in a number of cases including $\mathfrak{gl}(m|n)$ \cite{BKN2} and $\mathfrak{osp}(m|2n)$ \cite{K}.

 For the detecting subalgebra $\e$ one has a realization of the support variety ${\mathcal V}_{(\e,\e_{\0})}(M)$ as a rank variety: